-For the open-ended Fixed Income and Equity funds, there is no set duration for the manager appointments.
+All of the funds in which the Plan invests are open-ended and there is no set duration for the manager appointments.
 The Trustees will retain an investment manager unless:

-- There is a strategic change to the overall strategy that no longer requires exposure to that asset class or manager; - The manager appointment has been reviewed and the Trustees have decided to terminate see the IIPD on realisation of assets.
+- There is a strategic change to the overall strategy that no longer requires exposure to that asset class or manager. - The manager appointment has been reviewed and the Trustees have decided to terminate see the IIPD on realisation of assets.

-For DC investments, all the funds are open-ended with no set end date for the arrangement.
-The Fund Range and Default Strategy are reviewed on at least a triennial basis.
+For DC investments, the Fund Range and Default Strategy are reviewed on at least a triennial basis.
 A manager's appointment may be terminated if it is no longer considered to be optimal nor have a place in the default strategy or general fund range.